Suppression of scattering in quantum confined 2D-helical Dirac systems: Transmission modes and disorder

 We notice two kinds of deviation from the adiabatic limit for the simulated data.
-Firstly, dips appears close to the onset of each mode for $g \gtrsim 0.05$.
+Firstly, dips appear close to the onset of each mode for $g \gtrsim 0.05$ (see for instance Fig.~\ref{fig2}b)).
 They are smeared out for $g \gtrsim 1$.
 This is the signature of the modification of the density of states by quantum confinement.
 More quantitatively, starting from the Fermi golden rule and assuming $\ell > W$, we obtain: